 - Divorced spouses

-- Parents, siblings and others—even if they are dependents
+- Parents, siblings, and other relatives, even if they are dependents

-- Those convicted of subversive activities or capital crimes.
+- Anyone convicted of subversive activities or capital crimes

-Memorials are available to all veterans, spouses, and dependent children buried in a national cemetery and will be set without charge.
-When burial is in a non-VA cemetery, the family must pay for the setting or installation of the marker.
+Memorials are available without charge to any eligible veteran buried anywhere in the world, and there is no charge for setting the marker in a national VA cemetery or military post cemetery.
+When burial is in a private cemetery, the family must pay for the installation of the marker.
+Spouses and dependent children may receive a government-furnished marker if buried in a national or state VA cemetery or military post cemetery.
 Several styles of markers are available and must be consistent with existing monuments.
-Niche markers for cremains are also available.
+Niche markers for cremated remains are also available.
 It takes about 90 days to get a VA marker.

-Inscription must include name, branch of service, year of birth, year of death—in this order—and may include emblem of belief, rank, and decorations earned.
-At private expense, additional items—such as nicknames and terms of endearment— may be added but must be approved by the VA.
+The veteran’s inscription must include full legal name, branch of service, and years of birth and death, and may include an emblem of belief, the rank, and decorations earned.
+At private expense, additional items such as nicknames and military or civilian accomplishments may be added but must be approved by the VA.

 BURIAL AT SEA

-- You may not reserve space in a national cemetery ahead of time; arrangements are made only at the time of death.
+You cannot reserve space in a national cemetery ahead of time; arrangements are made only at the time of death.

 - Burials in a national cemetery are not usually conducted on weekends.